First off, who here knows what ‘stress’ really is? We know what it feels like, and we know our body reacts to it, but what is it actually?

 Job performance and satisfaction

 If you feel like your job isn’t meaningful and you’re not exactly proud of it, it can feel like a burden.
-If you feel like you might lose your job because of performance issues, but there’s nothing the company offers to support you or help you perform better, this can lead to an increase in stress.
+If you feel like you might lose your job because of performance issues, but there’s nothing the company offers to support you or help you perform better, this can increase stress.

 Poor working conditions